 18. A History Of Failed Relationships

 A person may have failed relationships.
 However, consider it a red flag if they cannot evaluate the reasons.
-If they constantly blame it on their ex for creating all the issues and if they have a long history of failed relationships, it is time you should be reevaluating your relationship.
+If they constantly blame it on their ex for creating all the issues and if they have a long history of failed relationships, it is time you should be reevaluate your relationship.

 19. Overly Jealous

-Do you often find your partner searching through your phone or reading your emails without your permission?
+Do you find your partner searching through your phone or reading your emails without your permission?
 Do they get upset when you spend time with your family and friends?
 If yes, it is a sign that your partner gets jealous when you do anything that does not involve them.

 While jealousy is often passed off as being “protective,” sometimes, it can go to the extent of controlling your movements.
 Jealousy is often the initial sign of emotional abuse, which may worsen further.
 If your partner shows obsessive jealousy, it is not normal and should be watched out for.
 If you feel you are treading on eggshells and cannot be yourself, it is time to consider your options to find a healthier relationship.

 20. Abusive Behavior